Asbestos Initiative: Commercial Properties

 As part of our strategic initiative to develop measures to assess the effectiveness of prevention activities, we are providing updates of our High Risk Strategies and Industry Initiatives.

-- Asbestos Initiative: Commercial Properties — Q1 2018 update
+- Asbestos Initiative: Commercial Properties — Quarterly updates 2019

-- Asbestos Initiative: Commercial Properties — Q2 2018 update
+- Asbestos Initiative: Commercial Properties — Quarterly updates 2018

 Note: To save space in bulleted lists, our update documents may refer to occupational health and safety as OHS.
 All references to the Act, refer to Part Three of the Workers Compensation Act.
 Penalties and warning letters reported in updates may have been initiated by inspections in a previous quarter.